IndieWebCamp is a 2-day dev camp in Portland, Oregon focused on building a more open Web.

 Once connected, you will most likely be presented with the "MOTD" (message of the day).
 For the first visit, it is advisable to read this to find out about the server's policies and other important pieces of news and help, otherwise it can be ignored and you can either authenticate your alias or join a channel.

 More detailed, but general, advice can be read here.
+Irc help currently has many missing pages; the link is to a copy in the Internet Archive.

 Creating a registered nickname